-Pelican Point power station (located 20km north-west of the Adelaide central business district) was commissioned in March 2001 and is one of Australia’s most efficient power stations.
+Pelican Point power station (located 20km north-west of the Adelaide central business district) was commissioned in March 2001.

 The station uses Combined Cycle Gas Turbine (CCGT) technology to produce up to 497 MW of electricity which is about 17% of South Australia’s thermal generation needs.